queelius/jaf/docs/cli_reference.md

 # Users who are active but NOT developers
 jaf difference active.jrs devs.jrs

+# Users who are active but NOT developers (using --query)
+jaf filter users.jsonl --query '["eq?", "@status", "active"]' | jaf difference --query '["in?","dev","@tags"]'

 # Using stdin for the first input
 cat active.jrs | jaf and - devs.jrs